LinkedIn Company Page 10 Ways to Leverage it

 Your LinkedIn Company Page (called LinkedIn Page) is an important branding opportunity that many businesses aren’t taking advantage of.
 When you create a company page, you can develop thought leadership, share content from your company’s influencers, reveal your company culture to attract new talent, and increase your company’s visibility!

-When used effectively, your LinkedIn Company Page can be your business’ content hub—the first thing that your target buyers see when they research your company’s products and services.
+When used effectively, your LinkedIn Page can be your business’ content marketing hub—the first thing that your target buyers see when they research your company’s products and services.

-To learn how to optimize your LinkedIn company page, watch the video below, or continue reading to learn the keys to making the most out of your LinkedIn Page.
+To learn how to optimize your Company Page, watch the video below, or continue reading to learn the keys to making the most out of your LinkedIn Page.

 Stats That Prove the Value of Your LinkedIn Company Page